phetsims/paper-land/docs/setup/tutorial.md

 ![The program editor](../assets/editor-example.png)

 Make some changes in the editor (try changing what text gets drawn on the canvas for starters) and click the "save" button.
-The changes should now be reflected in the output of the Board or Projector pages.
+The changes should now be reflected in the output of the *Display* or Projector pages.

 When you're ready to print that program as a real piece of paper, click the Printer icon beside the program name on the Camera page.
 Place the newly printed paper in your webcam's view.

 !!! note
       Paper Playground looks for a comment on the first line of the file and uses that as the program's name.
 It will use the keywords on the second line for search purposes.

 At this point you should have everything you need to start building a collaborative Paper Playground "play" Space and a working interactive paper program experience!
-Look at the [Board API reference](../use/board-api.md) for more information about the functions available to your programs.
+Look at the [paperLand API reference](../use/board-api.md) for more information about the functions available to your programs.